Relativistic Iron Line Emission from the Neutron Star Low-mass X-ray Binary 4U 1636-536: DISCUSSION

 \acknowledgments

 The authors thank Sudip Bhattacharyya for helpful discussions.
-DP and PK acknowledge partial support from NASA grants NNG05GQ18G and NNX07AV06G.
+D.~P.\ and P.~K.\ acknowledge partial support from NASA grants NNG05GQ18G and NNX07AV06G.
 This work is based on observations obtained with {\it XMM-Newton}, an ESA science mission with instruments and contributions directly funded by ESA member states and the USA (NASA).